What can a marketing consultant bring to your business?

 How much does it cost?

-The benefits of a consultant
+The benefits of a marketing consultant

 1. Free up your time

 Running a business is time consuming enough, without the extra burden of marketing as well.
 A marketing consultant will free up your time, allowing you to focus on the areas that you are good at and enjoy.
+They should be able to work autonomously and be good problem solvers that are full of initiative.

 2. Flexibility